 Exercise - Regular exercise improves breathing, activates the Parasympathetic Nervous System, reduces stress, decrease elevated cortisol while producing endorphins, special brain chemicals that make us feel good.

-There are two important tests that can help sufferers of stress and insomnia, they are the Mental Health Test that measures the neurotransmitters Serotonin, GABA, Adrenaline, Glutamate, Dopamine and Nor-Adrenaline.
+There are two important tests that can help sufferers of stress and insomnia, they are the Mental Health Test that measures the neurotransmitters Serotonin, GABA, Adrenaline, Glutamate, Dopamine, PEA, and Nor-Adrenaline.
 Plus the Adrenal Fatigue Test which measures cortisol 4 times a day, thus providing greater understanding of adrenal function and cortisol levels.

 The information provided here is of a general nature intended for educational purposes only.
 We make no claims to diagnose, treat, prevent, alleviate or cure illnesses or diseases with any information or product stated.
 With any health issue we suggest you consult your healthcare professional before undertaking any health treatment.